edno/codeception-gherkin-param/README.md

 ## Contributions

-Contributions, issues and feature requests are very welcome.
-If you are using this package and fixed a bug for yourself, please consider submitting a PR!
+Contributions, issues, and feature requests are very welcome.
+If you use this package and have fixed a bug for yourself, please consider submitting a PR!

 <a href="https://github.com/edno/codeception-gherkin-param/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=edno/codeception-gherkin-param" />